Woodworking Home Page Index of tips See Furniture Plesums Home Page

 This is where I learned about industrial or wholesale purchasing.
 You place the order with a salesman, by phone or in the office, and get wood in the order it comes off the bundle.
 Good and bad, but the stacks haven't been picked over by every woodworker ahead of you.
 Rough cut lumber has generally not been skim planed, so you will have to do some basic planing before you can select boards for a project.
 You don't need to be special to buy this way, but you do need to act like a wholesale customer.
 They expect to take your good-size order, fill it quickly, and move on, not meditate on each board.
 They will deliver larger orders.

-On my first order after Paxton became Hogan, they let me down - couldn't deliver what they promised.
+On my first order after Paxton became Hogan, they let me down - couldn't deliver what they promised, after I held up a project waiting for their delivery.
 On the next order they messed up billing by about $100, and took a month (and many phone calls to the accountants at corporate headquarters) to fix it.
 I haven't dealt with them, nor their successor, since, but many woodworkers like them.

 Hogan's Woodcrafter's Store